 Don’t let the word “fashion” scare you off.
 You don’t have to watch fashion shows and read Vogue to enjoy this course!

 The most important thing for me has been learning the ins and outs of pattern making and sewing, but also the social aspect of meeting new people.
 I would absolutely recommend this course to anyone.

 I’m going to study HND in Fashion Technology at Glasgow Clyde College.

 My interest in fashion and textiles started when I was doing art at school.
 I came to college so I could focus on fashion, design and learning the basics of how to make garments.
 I completed the NC, then did part-time at a higher level and then joined the HNC.

 The highlight for me is learning to make something.
 Last year I made a denim jacket with patchwork from my dad’s old jeans!
 Pattern cutting is something I’m good at and you get to apply that experience to make a piece of clothing come together.
 There is a business element to the course, which was interesting to do as I’d like to work in fashion in the future.

 We always have a really good class and everyone helps each other which is nice.

 One of my projects reflected on my childhood, using old photographs as inspiration and involved portraits as well as making a garment so there is an art approach as well as technical skills involved.

-Apply for Fashion & Design NC Level 6
+Apply for Fashion and Design NC Level 6

 We are delighted that you are thinking about studying at West Highland College UHI.
 West Highland College operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity status, race, religion and/or belief, sex, sexual orientation or socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.